-Vegetables to Direct Sow in May
+18 Vegetables to Direct Sow in May

 Planting for the harvest is upon us.
 May marks the transition into warmer weather and the perfect time to get your hands dirty in the garden.
 As temperatures rise and the soil warms up, it’s an ideal opportunity to direct sow a variety of vegetables that thrive in the spring and summer months.
 From crunchy carrots to vibrant zucchinis, this comprehensive guide will walk you through the process of direct sowing delicious and nutritious vegetables that will have your garden bursting with flavor and abundance.
+Let’s get into it!

-18 Vegetable to Direct Sow:
+18 Vegetables to Direct Sow:

 1. Bok Choy:

-• Direct sow seeds in well-drained soil and keep the area consistently moist for best results.
+-Direct sow seeds in well-drained soil and keep the area consistently moist for best results.

 • Growing difficulty: Easy